 Cascio's work appears in publications as diverse as Metropolis, the Atlantic Monthly, The Wall Street Journal, and Foreign Policy.
-He has been featured in multiple television programs discussing foresight and environmental issues, including National Geographic Television's SIX DEGREES, its 2008 documentary on the effects of global warming, the History Channel's SCIENCE IMPOSSIBLE, its 2009 series on emerging technologies, and the 2010 Canadian Broadcasting Company documentary, SURVIVING THE FUTURE.
+He has been featured in multiple documentaries discussing social and environmental futures, including National Geographic Television's SIX DEGREES, its 2008 program on the effects of global warming, the 2010 Canadian Broadcasting Company feature, SURVIVING THE FUTURE, and the 2013 independent film FIXED: THE SCIENCE/FICTION OF HUMAN AUGMENTATION.
+He has also been featured in several science-oriented television documentary series.

 Cascio speaks about future possibilities around the world, at a variety of venues.
 Recent appearances include the Fifth Astana Economic Forum in Astana, Kazakhstan, the 2012 National Geographic Aspen Environmental Forum, and Futuro e Sostanabilita in Rome.
 He was a featured speaker at the TED 2006 conference, "The Future We Will Create," in Monterey, California.